jiang-hang/ruby-on-github/README.md

-# R on github
+# Ruby on github

+it is a project based on Hadley's r-on-github

-This project uses githubs code and repository api to collect information about all github repositories that use R.
+This project uses githubs code and repository api to collect information about all github repositories that use Ruby.

 ## Getting the data